Mixing by offshore wind infrastructure: Resolving the density stratified wakes past vertical cylinders: Discussion

-The separation of these two regimes is well characterised by the diagnostic parameters $\Ri_g$, $\Rey_b$, and $\Frou_h$: The weakly stratified flow regime is characterised by $\Ri_g \gg 1$ everywhere, due to the negligible mean vertical shear.
+The separation between the weakly and strongly stratified wake regimes is well characterised by the diagnostic parameters $\Ri_g$, $\Rey_b$, and $\Frou_h$: The weakly stratified flow regime is characterised by $\Ri_g \gg 1$ everywhere, due to the negligible mean vertical shear.
 Near the cylinder, we see $\Rey_b$ and $\Frou_h$ are also large, indicative of a weak influence from buoyancy on turbulent structures.
 Vertical fluctuations, and therefore mixing of the buoyancy field, are initially small in the weakly stratified wake due to the dominance of horizontal motions; vertical fluctuations grow as the flow advects downstream and turbulence tends towards isotropy.
 At some point downstream, dependent on $\Rey_d$ and $\Ri_d$, turbulence decays and buoyancy forces become relevant, such that $\Rey_b$ and $\Frou_h$ become small.
 The point where $\Frou_h\approx 1$ roughly corresponds to the peak in turbulent buoyancy flux, which occurs closer to the cylinder as $\Ri_d$ increases.

 In contrast, the strongly stratified wake is characterised by small $\Rey_b$ and $\Frou_h$ everywhere within the thermocline, aside from near the region of strong vertical flow, approximately four diameters downstream of the cylinder.
 In this region we also see $\Ri_g < 1$; vertical shearing in the flow becomes an important source of TKE within the thermocline and relatively efficient mixing processes develop.
 Strong vertical fluctuations produced by vertical shearing are subsequently suppressed as the flow advects further downstream and turbulence is suppressed by buoyancy, increasing anisotropy.
-While the effect of the narrow and turbulent energetic wake on the temperature field is larger for weak stratification, we find that temperature perturbations are felt more widely for the strongly stratified wake, due to the existence of the mean-flow standing waves.
+While the effect of the narrow and turbulent energetic wake on the temperature field is larger for weak stratification, we find that temperature perturbations are felt more widely for the strongly stratified wake, due to the stationary waves.

 The transition between the two flow regimes is Reynolds and Richardson number dependent.
 There is an earlier transition to the `strong' stratification regime when $\Rey_d$ is increased from 500 to 2000.
 We hypothesise that this is due to the stronger importance of three-dimensionality at higher Reynolds numbers, which are therefore more susceptible to vertical buoyancy forces.
 However, it is unclear how this process may scale to higher Reynolds numbers, which is critical for predicting mixing at field scale.
 To understand this gap in scales we have constructed a regime diagram in Figure \ref{fig:regime_diagram}, where simulations resulting in a strongly stratified wake are marked with crosses, and weakly stratified wakes are marked with circles, as a function of $\Rey_d$ and $\Ri_d$.